Plymouth Proprietary Library

 £4 for members. £8 for non-members.

-This talk on Ann Glanville - 'the world's female champion rower' will be given by Saltash local historian Barry Brooking who will explore the facts of her life and the number of myths that came out surrounding her achievements.
+This talk on Ann Glanville - 'the world's female champion rower' in the C19th will be given by Saltash local historian Barry Brooking who will explore the facts of her life and the number of myths that came out surrounding her achievements.

 To guarantee a seat, contact the library at least 24 hours before the event.
 Otherwise, simply turn up on the day.